renich/lyrics/en/20140913-renich-there_is_no_time.rst

     upon yourself.

     Father?
-    I've come to be tested.
+    I came to be tested.
     I'm here to reject,
     what I have become.

     # A
     You're back?
-    I cannot believe it,
+    The legend has woken!
     You have overcome yourself,
     and survived.